Selectors are simple strings of text that specify fields and values.

 title|body*=sushi tobiko

 ...would match only those pages that had the exact phrase "sushi tobiko" present in either their title or body fields.
 As it's a phrase match, the words must be next to each other in that order.
-Here's an alternate method to do the same thing (in ProcessWire 2.1 or newer), but with some compromises and benefits:
+Here's an alternate method to do the same thing, but with some compromises and benefits:

 title|body%=sushi tobiko

-This works exactly the same way as the *= except that it uses a different (slower, non-indexed SQL 'LIKE') method with the database engine.
-While slower, this operator has an advantage over the *= operator when you may need to match very short words or stopwords.
+This works exactly the same way as the *= except that it uses a different method with the database engine.
+This operator has an advantage over the *= operator when you may need to match very short words or stopwords.
 As a result, it can match some things that *= and ~= can't.

 The *= and ~= rely upon MySQL fulltext indexes, which only index words of at least a certain length (configurable, but typically 4 characters).
 They also don't index common English words called stopwords.
-So while it's preferable to use *= and ~= for their speed, if you aren't getting the results you need, you should consider using %= instead (if you can handle the speed hit).
+So while it's potentially preferable to use *= and ~= for their index, if you aren't getting the results you need, you should consider using %= instead.
+Interestingly, there are cases where %= can be faster, and there are cases where it can be slower.
+Though in our experience the difference is often not measurable.
+Nevertheless, when doing optimization, you may want to test both to find what performs best for your case.

-The ^= and $= operators use a method similar to the %= operator, so they are also slower, but can also do something unique.
+The ^= and $= operators use a method similar to the %= operator, and can have potentially more overhead, but can also do something unique.
 They can match text at the beginning (^=) or end ($=) of a field.

 Negative operators